1955 European Baseball Championship

-The 1955 European Baseball Championship was held in Spain and was won by Spain.
+The 1955 European Baseball Championship was held in Barcelona, Spain and was won by Spain.
 Belgium finished as runner-up.
-Five teams competed in the tournament with France joining the four teams that competed in the previous edition in 1954.
+Five teams competed in the tournament, with France joining the four teams that competed in the previous edition in 1954.

-The format for the tournament had also changed with it instead of being a knockout format which was the previous edition, it was a round-robin tournament played over five days from July 10 to 15, 1955.
+The format for the tournament had also changed.
+Instead of a knockout tournament, which was the 1954 championship's format, it was a round-robin tournament played over five days from July 10 to 15.

+By winning the tournament, Spain qualified for the 1955 Global World Series.
+However, the Spanish organizers incurred a debt of 150,000 pesetas organizing the event, which was not paid off by the 1960 championship, also held in Barcelona.